Serkan-Dursun/Sales-Analysis/notebooks/Python_Code_to_create_Excel_Dummy_Data.md

 I built a Python script that generates realistic, interconnected business datasets for analytics, dashboarding, and data science practice.
-It creates CSVs for customers, products, sales reps, marketing campaigns, sales transactions, web analytics, and A/B test results—all with reproducible fake data.
+It creates CSVs for customers, products, sales reps, marketing campaigns, sales transactions, web analytics, and A/B test results—all with reproducible mock data.

 **Features:**
 - 7 business-relevant tables (customers, products, sales, etc.)